Arne-Sandberg/labs/api/makerbot_file/jsontoolpath.md

 and its value is some POD type.

 Metadata's value is also a dict.
 Similar to parameters, values can only be POD types.
-Toolpath parsers should ignore any unknown metadata keys for future compatibility.
-Toolpath parsers are encouraged to treat a missing metadata key the same as an empty metadata dict.

 Tags are used to keep track of the current type of move.
-Since any specific command packet can be part of several different categories (i.e. outtermost shell + shell + floor), we are storing them as a list.
+Since any specific command packet can be part of several different categories, we are storing them as a list.
 All elements of the list must be strings.
-Toolpath parsers are encouraged to treat a missing tags key the same as as empty tags list.

 JT will have a small set of understood commands; since the printer will have its own understanding of start/end routines, and JT is not intended to be a scripting language, there is no reason to have many of the superfluous commands (i.e. play_song, display_message, etc).
-Toolpath parsers should ignore any unknown commands for future compatibility.
-Toolpath parsers are also encouraged to accept integer values when a float is expected, but not a float when an integer is expected.

 ##### move